 Gum recession can be caused by a number of factors, including:

-On the other hand, the PST involves simply adjusting the gum tissue that is already there, making it much less invasive.
+Traditional gum recession treatments involve rebuilding the gum line using donor tissue or soft tissue grafts from the patient’s palate.
+These grafts then join with the patient’s existing gum tissue during the healing process.
+At East Bentleigh Dental Group, we use the Pinhole® Surgical Technique (PST) for the treatment of gum recession.
+This treatment involves simply adjusting the gum tissue that is already there, making it much less invasive.
 First, we use a needle to make a small hole in the gum tissue.
 Special instruments are then inserted through this pinhole to gently loosen the tissue, helping us to expand and slide the gum line so it covers the exposed root structure.
-This means no sutures or incisions necessary.
+This means no sutures or incisions are necessary.

 The PST has several major benefits for the patient, including:

-To discuss your suitability for the Pinhole® Surgical Technique, please contact East Bentleigh Dental Group via “contact us” form below, by phone, email or online booking form.
+To discuss your suitability for the The Pinhole® Surgical Technique, please contact East Bentleigh Dental Group via “contact us” form below, by phone, email or online booking form.
 Our dentist will then see you to discuss your concern, assess suitability for the procedure and determine the best way forward for your oral health.